 These accounts were inpinged by a variety of asthetics and memories that coalesced into each other in the observation of revolutionary ruins.
 The main influence was that of French artists, who had already depicted the ruination of French landscapes during the Revolution.
 Inspired by Roman antiquities, Hubert Robert – nicknamed ‘Robert des ruines’ after the Terror – had surveyed the obliteration of several Parisian landmarks in paintings such as Les ruines de l’Abbaye de Longchamp en 1797, and speculated on the destruction of the Louvre in Vue imaginaire de la Grande Galerie du Louvre en ruine in 1796.
 Furthermore, the popularity of ruins, as a picturesque if not sublime sight, explains why travellers such as Mary Berry, who had prior experience of Italy, praised the ‘most picturesque ruined castles’ of Avignon.

 However, there were clear tensions between the imaginings provoked by châteaux and churches.
 Whilst the vision of castles mobilised positive visions of chivalric and rural felicity, mutilated Catholic churches revived Gothic myths about the Henrician Reformation.
 British travellers constantly associated the revolutionary closures and vandalising of convents with the dissolution of monasteries in England under Henry VIII.
 This is particularly evident in the trope of the ‘idle monks’ that permeated writings such as those of Ann Plumptre, who saw them as ‘idle, dissolute, and profligate race, and contributed not a little to the corruption of the country’.
 This was embedded in a recurring comparison with domestic ruins such as Fountains Abbey, a Cistercian monastery in Yorkshire.
-These parallels were owing to the fact that, because of the series of conflicts that kept the country at odds with the Continent, British Grand Tourists had refocused their activities on domestic sites, exploring English ruins and transforming Wales into a mountaineering site.
+These parallels were owing to the fact that, because of the series of conflicts that kept the country at odds with the Continent, British Grand Tourists had refocused their activities on domestic sites, exploring English ruins and Welsh vistas.
 These comparisons were sometimes inflected by orientalism, to emphasize the forsaken nature of a post-revolutionary wasteland.
 Stephen Weston, for instance, depicted a French Benedictine abbey as consisting of ‘few remaining pillars and arches peeping through the trees like Palmyra in the desert’.
 Overall, the exploration of revolutionary ruins crystallised a variety of imaginations, which were transferrable to new sites of tourism, beyond the traditional trajectories of the Grand Tour.

 Changing Geographies of Tourism